MrEnergy64/RUST-Deluxe-guess-the-number/README.md

-# my_first_rust
+# my_first_rust - a little guess the digit game

 my first RUST experience

-a small guess the digit game, with some solutions for :
+a small "guess the digit game", with some solutions for :

 1. Clear screen
   print!("{}[2J", 27 as char);